Adegoke Steve Colson

 Adegoke Steve Colson Biography

-Steve auditioned into the Northwestern University School of Music and left for Chicago in September 1967.
+Steve auditioned into the Northwestern University School of Music and matriculated in September 1967.
 After receiving his degree he lived in Chicago for a decade before returning to the East Coast.
 While in Chicago he became an early member of The Association for Advancement of Creative Musicians (AACM) in the 70s, a renowned musicians’ collective that has influenced music internationally in the 20th and 21st Century.
 The Colsons released Triumph! their first recording on their Silver Sphinx record label in 1979.
-Years later, in November 2011, Soul Jazz Records of London, UK, included the Triumph! album cover in their prestigious book, Freedom, Rhythm and Sound (compiled by noted broadcaster Gilles Peterson and Soul Jazz label owner Stuart Baker), and a track from the recording in the CD-LP compilation, placing their work with music icons including Maurice White, John Coltrane, Sun Ra, and Mary Lou Williams.
-This collection/retrospective documented the influential and independent musicians of the years 1965-83 who took control of their music – crediting us all as the early roots of the “indie” movement.
-The acclaimed exhibition, Soul of a Nation, featured the album cover and liner notes of Triumph!
-The exhibit opened 2017 at The Tate Modern in London and has toured extensively, including stops in the United States.
+Years later in November 2011, Soul Jazz Records of London, UK, included the album cover and a track in their prestigious Freedom, Rhythm and Sound Book and the CD-LP compilation, placing their work with music icons including Maurice White, John Coltrane, Sun Ra, and Mary Lou Williams.
+This collection/retrospective documented the influential and independent musicians of the years 1965-83 who took control of their music – they are credited as the early roots of the “indie” movement.
+The acclaimed exhibition, Soul of a Nation, traveled internationally and featured the album cover and liner notes of Triumph!

-Always involved in education, Steve was one of 21 artist-educators selected from around the country by the National Endowment of the Arts to pilot the concept of Artist Residencies in the 1980s.
-He is currently artist in residence in Jazz Studies at Cicely L. Tyson School of Performing & Fine Arts; lectures internationally; is a Professor in the Bloomfield College Creative Arts & Technology Department, where he helped shape the vision and concept 30 years ago as part of an initiative led by The Office of the President; and a Lecturer at Rutgers University.
+Always involved in education, Steve was one of 21 artist-educators selected from across the U.S. by the National Endowment of the Arts to pilot the national concept of Artist Residencies in the 1980s.
+He is currently artist in residence in Jazz Studies at Cicely L. Tyson School of Performing & Fine Arts; lectures internationally; and is a professor in the Bloomfield College at Montclair State Creative Arts & Technology Department where he helped shape the vision and concept over 30 years ago as part of an initiative led by The Office of the President.

-As a native of East Orange, NJ, Steve considers one of his greatest honors his 2018 induction into The East Orange Hall of Fame, with several other distinguished E.O. talents including Althea Gibson, Dionne Warwick, Naughty by Nature, John Amos, and Whitney Houston.
+Steve was recognized by his home town November 2018 when he was inducted into The East Orange Hall of Fame, joining several other distinguished E.O. natives in all fields including Althea Gibson, Dionne Warwick, Naughty by Nature, John Amos, and Whitney Houston.

 Adegoke Steve Colson - Short Bio